Since 5 November 2019, electric scooters (e-scooters) can only be ridden on cycling paths. E-scooters are prohibited from all footpaths and roads.

 Click here for the News Release of 4 November 2019.

-Since July 2020, only UL2272 certified motorised PMDs are allowed on cycling paths.
+Since July 2020, only UL2272 certified motorised PMDs are allowed for use on cycling paths.
 Non-UL2272 certified e-scooters that have been registered with LTA have been automatically deregistered.
-Non-UL2272 certified motorised PMDs are fire risk, and should be properly and safely disposed of.
+Non-UL2272 certified motorised PMDs are fire risk and should be properly and safely disposed of.

 Click here for more information.